Fluctuating Diffusivity Emerges even in Binary Gas Mixtures: Introduction

-\textit{Introduction.---} Brownian motion is widely observed in soft matter systems.
-A standard Brownian motion is described by a simple stochastic process known as the Wiener process\cite{vanKampen2007, gardiner2009stochastic}.
-Its mean square displacement (MSD) increases linearly with time, accompanied by the Gaussian displacement distribution\cite{zwanzig2001nonequilibrium, nelson2020dynamical}.
-One may think that such a simple Brownian motion is fully understood.
-However, recently a new type of Brownian motion has been reported; the MSD is proportional to time, yet the displacement distribution deviates from the Gaussian distribution\cite{wang2009anomalous, he2016dynamic, guan2014even, uneyama2015fluctuation}.
-Such a motion is called the Brownian (or Fickian) yet non-Gaussian diffusion and cannot be described by the simple Wiener process.
-The Brownian yet non-Gaussian diffusion can be successfully described by the Langevin equation with the time-dependent fluctuating diffusivity\cite{uneyama2015fluctuation}:
+Brownian motion is widely observed in soft matter systems, and standard Brownian motion is described by a simple stochastic process known as the Wiener process\cite{vanKampen2007, gardiner2009stochastic}.
+In this process, the mean square displacement (MSD) increases linearly with time and is accompanied by a Gaussian displacement distribution\cite{zwanzig2001nonequilibrium, nelson2020dynamical}.
+Although this simple Brownian motion is fully understood, a new type of Brownian motion has been recently reported; although the MSD is proportional to time, the displacement distribution deviates from the Gaussian distribution\cite{wang2009anomalous, he2016dynamic, guan2014even, uneyama2015fluctuation}.
+This motion is known as Brownian (or Fickian) yet non-Gaussian diffusion and cannot be described by the simple Wiener process.
+This process can be successfully described by the Langevin equation with the time-dependent fluctuating diffusivity\cite{uneyama2015fluctuation}.